sergey-cheperis/nss-nspr-windows/README.md

 # nss-nspr-windows

-Mozilla NSS and NSPR set up to be built for Windows (Vista and later) by Visual Studio 2017.
+Mozilla NSS and NSPR set up to be built for Windows (Vista and later) with Visual Studio 2017.

 **Network Security Services (NSS)** is a set of libraries designed to support cross-platform development of security-enabled client and server applications.
 For more information, see https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS.